 During the years ended December 31, 2016 and 2015, the Company incurred losses from operations and net cash outflows from operating activities as disclosed in the statements of operation and cash flows, respectively.
 At December 31, 2016, the Company had an accumulated deficit of \$28.6 million and expects to incur losses for the foreseeable future.
 To date, the Company has been funded primarily by various cash and equity infusions by the Parent.
 Although the Company believes that it will be able to successfully fund its operations through funding from its Parent, and cash on hand of \$5.0 million at December 31, 2016, there can be no assurance the Company will be able to do so or that the Company will ever operate profitably.
 The Parent has guaranteed funding for the Company's operations through May 2018.
-At June 14, 2017, Cellectis extended the guaranteed funding through August 2018.
 The ability of the Company to continue as a going concern is subject to this guaranteed funding from its Parent and the ability of the Company to develop and successfully commercialize the Company's product candidates.